-- Practice problem-longitudinal weld of a plate section.
+- Practice problem-longitudinal welds of a plate section.

-- Estimate the minimum value of shear lag factor U based on CM-14.
+- Estimate the shear lag factor U based on CM-14.

-- The estimation of the Nominal strength for Practice problem-longitudinal weld of a plate section.
+- Estimating the Nominal strength for Practice problem-longitudinal weld of a plate section.

 - Estimate the shear lag factor U based on CM-15.